needle-mirror/needle-mirror.github.io/Readme.md

 [Example - four releases to get ~Documentation folder right](https://github.com/needle-mirror/com.unity.google.resonance.audio/blob/master/CHANGELOG.md)

 Overall, quality of Changelogs definitely increases over time — seems more and more teams are aware of how important a good changelog is.
 Thank you!

-#### Open questions

-We haven't fully understood how Unity determines which packages to show in Package Manager.
-For example, URP 6.x is only visible in Unity 2019.2, but not in 2019.3 or 2020.1 — package.json only specifies a min version, not a max version.

-If someone knows, please tell us on Twitter!

 #### Known Issues